Common Lisp the Language, 2nd Edition

 items.

-The first example below shows chunk
+The first example below shows chunk being used to

 compute a moving average.
 The second example shows chunk